nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 );
 ```

-An early issue I ran into was the size of the `sections` table: because I was be scraping sections every hour, I had millions of rows in the table after a couple weeks.
-On the advice of [Alex](https://alexgessner.com/), a coworker at Keybase and SQL wizard, I ended up splitting the `sections` table into two tables: one of section information (titled `sections`) and one of just enrollment data (titled `enrollment_data`). `sections` would contain information about a section's time, location, instructor, etc. – things that don't change frequently – while `enrollment_data` would track the ever changing enrollment data.
+An early issue I ran into was the size of the `sections` table: because I was scraping sections every hour, I had millions of rows in the table after a couple weeks.
+On the advice of [Alex](https://alexgessner.com/), a coworker at Keybase and SQL wizard, I ended up splitting the `sections` table into two tables: one of section information (titled `sections`) and one of just enrollment data (titled `enrollment_data`). `sections` would contain information about a section's time, location, instructor, etc. – things that don't change frequently – while `enrollment_data` would track the ever-changing enrollment data.
 The split gave me:

 ```sql
 CREATE TABLE sections (